splinetool/react-spline/README.md

 }
 ```

-You should be able to see the scene in your React app.
+You should be able to see the scene you exported in your React app.

 [![](.github/screenshots/example-basic.png)](https://codesandbox.io/s/sweet-rain-28pcxt?file=/src/App.js)